Gangsta rap: History

-At the beginning of the year 2003 the process of commercialization of this subgenre began.
+At the beginning of 2003, the process of commercialization of this subgenre began.
 Contrary to popular belief, a variable of the German gangsta-rap became popular before the actual subgenre itself did.
 When Sido, a notoriously known rapper from Berlin, released his album Maske which thematized gangs, drugs and violence, this album became the first of its genre to sell 100,000 copies.
 Following that album Sido released another two named Ich and Ich und meine Maske which both had over 100,000 sold copies and emphasized the success of his first album.

 Following the success of Sido and his albums, Bushido became the next artist to emerge from the German gangsta-rap scene.
 He established himself a career and became the most important representative of German gangsta-rap of his time.
 Aggro Berlin, the label those two artists were both represented by, stated that this version of rap was the second, more aggressive evolution of German hip-hop.
 Bushido's albums Carlo Cokxxx Nutten with Fler and Bushido's debut album Vom Bordstein bis zur Skyline had relatively little success although the prominent topics on his album reflected directly with the themes that made Sido popular.

 Following the continuous success of Sido and Bushido came a wave of rappers who were trying, with the help of major-labels, to establish themselves and be recognized by the populace.
 Eventually came Massiv, who was signed with Sony BMG, and was crowned by his label to be the German 50 Cent.
 This artist did not reach the success of 50 Cent.
 Further artists such as Baba Saad or Kollegah have since then established themselves as relatively successful in the German charts.
 As of recently, names such as Farid Bang, Nate57, Majoe & Jasko and Haftbefehl have appeared on the charts regularly.